PPL1O - Grade 9 Healthy Active Living Education

-Grade 9 Healthy Active Living Education (PPL1O) online equips students with the knowledge and skills they need to make healthy choices now and lead healthy, active lives in the future.
-Through participation in a wide range of physical activities, students develop knowledge and skills related to movement competence and personal fitness that provide a foundation for active living.
-Students also acquire an understanding of the factors and skills that contribute to healthy development and learn how their own well-being is affected by, and affects, the world around them.
-In PPL1O online, students build their sense of self, learn to interact positively with others, and develop their ability to think critically and creatively.
+Grade 9 Healthy Living equips students with the knowledge and skills they need to make healthy choices and lead healthy, active lives.
+Through participation in a range of physical activities, students will develop the personal fitness skills that provide a foundation for active living.
+They will also acquire an understanding of the factors that contribute to healthy development and learn how their own well-being is affected by, and affects, the world around them.

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the PPL1O course profile.